Transportation & Delivery job market report cover, Boston-Cambridge-Newton, MA-NH, 2026-05

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Local direct data exists, but some conclusions still rely on category-level inference and proxy hiring signals.
+Direct local data exists, but several conclusions still rely on category-level inference and proxy hiring signals.

 Limitations